raganwald-deprecated/homoiconic/2011/11/sans-titre.md

 ![Sans Titre](http://upload.wikimedia.org/wikipedia/en/f/fe/Mondrian_Composition_II_in_Red%2C_Blue%2C_and_Yellow.jpg)
 (*"Sans Titre," also called "Composition II in Red, Blue and Yellow" by Piet Mondrian, 1930*)

-I have been programming in [Coffeescript][cs] lately.
-In my opinion, it does a good job of paving over a lot of Javascript's accidental complexity.
+I have been programming in [CoffeeScript][cs] lately.
+In my opinion, it does a good job of paving over a lot of JavaScript's accidental complexity.
 Another thing  that I find interesting about it is that it encourages a certain kind of programming style.
 I like that.
 As Alan Perlis said, "A language that doesn't change the way you think about programming is not worth learning."
-Coffeescript definitely changes the way I think about programming-in-the-small, about the way I express concepts in syntax.
+CoffeeScript definitely changes the way I think about programming-in-the-small, about the way I express concepts in syntax.

 [cs]: http://jashkenas.github.com/coffee-script/

-One of the big ways Coffeescript differs from Javascript in that its control structures are whitespace-significant.
+One of the big ways CoffeeScript differs from JavaScript in that its control structures are whitespace-significant.
 Instead of:

 	if (foo) {
 		// ...